skyscrapers/documentation/kubernetes/walk-through.md

 public ELB -> NGINX Ingress -> Pods (through Service selectors)
 ```

 To make your deployment accessible from the outside world through HTTP(S), you need to create an `Ingress` object with the following annotation: `kubernetes.io/ingress.class: "nginx"`.
 This will tell the Nginx ingress controller to route traffic to your services.
-You can find more information on how the Nginx ingress controller works and some examples in the official documentation: https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/
+You can find more information on how the Nginx ingress controller works and some examples in the [official documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/).

 ### Other traffic

 If your application needs to be accessible through other ports or through TCP, you'll need to create your own ingresses.
 Normally you'll want to create a `Service` of type `LoadBalancer`.
 With that, Kubernetes will automatically create an ELB that will route traffic to your pods on the needed ports.
-An example of this kind of `Service` can be found here: https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer
+An example of this kind of `Service` can be found [here](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).

 ## DNS